MPGarg/S4/README.md

 4. Similar calculation is done for ∂E_total/∂a_h2:
       - ∂E_total/∂a_h2 = (a_o1 - t1) * a_o1 * (1 - a_o1) * w6 + (a_o2 - t2) * a_o2 * (1 - a_o2) * w8

-5. Gradient for w1 will be represented as below:
+5. Gradient for w1 is represented as below:
       - ∂E_total/∂w1 = ∂E_total/∂a_h1 * ∂a_h1/∂h1 * ∂h1/∂w1
       - ∂E_total/∂a_h1 is already calculated in step 3
       - ∂a_h1/∂h1 is sigmoid differential